 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

-A diet rich in plant-based foods, starches, and soluble and insoluble fibers provides most of the prebiotics you need.
-If you don’t regularly consume probiotic-rich foods or take probiotic supplements, prebiotic supplements provide little to no benefit.
+A diet rich in plant-based foods, starches, and soluble and insoluble fibers provides the prebiotics you need.

 What Is a Probiotic?

 Probiotics contain live organisms that add to the good bacteria population in your gut and help create a healthy environment.

 Probiotics can help prevent antibiotic-related diarrhea and symptoms of irritable bowel syndrome, hay fever, and eczema.
 They also can help reduce colic in infants, lower cholesterol, and improve many other conditions.
 Find out more about probiotic safety.

 What to look for in a probiotic supplement

 If you choose to take a probiotic supplement, look for ones that contain different types of probiotic bacteria, including Lactobacillus and Bifidobacterium.
 Supplements also should list the number of colony-forming units (CFUs) in each dose.
 More isn’t always better, so make sure you follow the dosing directions on the label.

 Talk with your doctor about which supplement is right for you.